LEARNING GUIDE TO:

 Parenting Points: This entry is extensive, but the benefits of introducing children to honor cultures are substantial.

 Before watching "Behind the Sun," tell your children that the people in the movie are living in an "honor culture" in which feelings of personal worth and social status depend upon how closely they adhere to a code which requires that they exact revenge on people seen as having dishonored them or their family.
 Honor cultures can be found all over the world.
-For the most part, Western societies have moved beyond honor culture values which survive only in some subcultures, such as gangs, and in a few countries of Southeast Europe and some parts of Latin America.
+For the most part, Western societies have moved beyond honor culture values that survive only in some subcultures, such as gangs, and in a few countries of Southeast Europe and some parts of Latin America.

 After watching the film, tell your children the following: In modern society the impulse for revenge is replaced by going to court and seeking justice.
 For example: "If someone hurts a member of our family, we call the police and ask the government to take them to court, rather than trying to settle the score with violence."
 In modern Western cultures, people act according to standards of right conduct set out in ethical rules like the Golden Rule, the Ten Commandments, or the Six Pillars of Character.
 Forgiveness is a strongly held value.
 These values are internalized (hopefully) in our consciences.
 People who do not act ethically are not held in high esteem.

 Honor cultures, on the other hand, are not governed by ideas of what is right or wrong.
-A man's sense of self-worth and his status in society comes from how strongly he defends his honor and the honor of his family.
+A man's sense of self-worth and his status in society come from how strongly he defends his honor and the honor of his family.
 In honor cultures, prestige lies in how closely a man adheres to a code, which can be written or handed down verbally from generation to generation, that regulates how to take revenge on people seen as dishonoring the man or his family.

-If your children are interested in these issues, you can ask and help them to answer Discussion Questions #s 9 - 14 and Question #1 under the Social-Emotional Learning topic "Revenge".
+If your children are interested in these issues, you can ask and help them to answer Discussion Questions #s 9 - 14 and Question #1 under the Social-Emotional Learning topic "Revenge."
 Then ask and take your children through the answer to the Quick Discussion Question.
 Tell them that the institution in our society that substitutes for revenge is the court system.
 Finally, repeat the difference between modern Western societies and honor cultures.

 Film Study Worksheet for ELA Classes; and